Xiao Zhan: Recognitions

 Xiao Zhan was placed second on I-Magazine Fashion Face Award in 2018.

 Forbes China listed him under their 30 Under 30 Asia 2019 list, which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
 The actor-singer has been topping various charts for consecutive weeks and months since his breakthrough.
 He topped the R3 index celebrity ranking from August to November 2019; and the Star Fashion Value by Sina Fashion in August and October 2019.
 He also topped Ai Man's Data Star's Business Value list for the month of September to November.

 Xiao Zhan is named as Most Handsome Faces in Asia in 2019, 2020, Most Influential Faces of 2020, Most Handsome Face in Asia Pacific 2020 by TCC Asia.
-He was also placed 6th, 7th and 11th for Most Handsome Faces in the World for three consecutive years in 2019, 2020, 2021 by TCC Candler.
+He was also placed 6th, 7th, 11th, 19th for Most Handsome Faces in the World for four consecutive years in 2019, 2020, 2021, 2022 by TCC Candler.

 He was listed as the Most Handsome Men in the World 2020 by Top Beauty World, as well as the Sexiest Men in the World 2020 and placed 8th and 1st in the Asian Heartthrobs 2020, 2021 by Starmometer.
-He is named as the number 1 Men in Fashion World 2021 by The World List, placed first in "2021 Fashion Icon of the Year" by World's Choice Awards and was selected as the “Most Handsome Man of 2022” by Nubiai Magazine with 2.2 million votes from much more than 140 nations across the world included votes from the USA, Peru, Thailand, Myanmar, and other nations.
+He is named the number 1 man in Fashion World 2021 by The World List, placed first in "2021 Fashion Icon of the Year" by World's Choice Awards and was selected as the "Most Handsome Man of 2022" by Nubia Magazine with 2.2 million votes from more than 140 nations across the world, including the US, Peru, Thailand, Myanmar, and other nations.

+In 2023, Xiao Zhan was ranked second on the list of the most handsome men in the world.
+He also topped the Top 30 Most Handsome Chinese Idols by King Choice.
+Enstar has chosen Xiao Zhan to be the No.1 Top 10 Chinese Actors to Watch in 2023.
+HoweBangkok, a Thai media outlet, has named Xiao Zhan as one of the 50 most influential people in 2023.
+He was ranked 30th as The 100 Most Handsome Faces of 2023 Year, ranked by the independent critics TC Candler.

+In 2024, Xiao Zhan was placed second as Most Handsome Men in the World 2024 by Nubia Magazine.
+He is named as Most Handsome Asian Men in 2024 by Know Insiders.